kbdharun/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms

-- This repository contains algorithms and programs that I work out for my Data Structure course at college.
+- This repository contains algorithms and programs that I worked out for my Data Structure course at college in 2022.
-- All programs are written in C++ and compiled using GCC in Linux.
+- All programs are written in C++ and compiled using GCC (`g++`) in Linux.

 ## Programs Index